alexfigliolia/metrics/README.md

         "height": 50,
         "width": 50
       },
-      // This Avatar instance shifted 65px to the right between
+      // A list of layout shifts that took place on the element between
-      // the calls to Metric.start() and Metric.stop()
+      // metric.start() and metric.stop()
       "layoutShifts": [{
         "time": 1200,
         "layoutShift": {